Taddeo Orlando: Biography

 Following the outbreak of the Second World War he participated in the Axis invasion of Yugoslavia and subsequently led the repression of partisan activity in Slovenia, for which he was later included in the CROWCASS list as a war criminal wanted by Yugoslavia.
 He remained in command of the division until November 13, 1942, when he was repatriated and became commander of the XXXI Army Corps, with headquarters in Catanzaro.

 On February 8, 1943, Orlando was sent to Tunisia to take command of the XX Army Corps, part of the 1st Army of General Giovanni Messe, and was promoted to lieutenant general for war merit on May 13 of the same year.
 After the surrender of the Axis forces in North Africa, he was transferred to England as a prisoner of war.

-In November 1943 Orlando, along with Messe and General Paolo Berardi, was released and repatriated at the request of the "Kingdom of the South", now co-belligerent with the Allies, and on 16 November he was appointed Undersecretary of State at the Ministry of War in the first Badoglio Government, a position he held until February 12, 1944, when he was appointed Minister of War, which he continued toh old during the second Badoglio cabinet, until June 18, 1944.
+In November 1943 Orlando, along with Messe and General Paolo Berardi, was released and repatriated at the request of the "Kingdom of the South", now co-belligerent with the Allies, and on 16 November he was appointed Undersecretary of State at the Ministry of War in the first Badoglio Government, a position he held until February 12, 1944, when he was appointed Minister of War, which he continued to hold during the second Badoglio cabinet, until June 18, 1944.
 After the government fell, on July 20, 1944, he assumed the position of Commander General of the Carabinieri Corps.

 He left that post on March 6, 1945, following the controversy that arose over the flight of General Mario Roatta, his former superior in Slovenia in 1942, and the request presented by the Yugoslav government for his extradition in relation to alleged war crimes committed by him in Slovenia.